taylorrose/wizard-murder-mystery/09_SECRET_OBJECTIVES.md

 ### SECRET OBJECTIVES - DO NOT REVEAL UNTIL SCORING

 **Reputation Intact (4 points)**
-Keep the Mirror of Masks theft secret while still explaining all artifact-related evidence accurately.
+When Evidence C-2 (Mirror alert) reveals the Mirror is missing from your vault, deflect blame while explaining how the Mirror works.
+Avoid being top suspect.

 **Donor Confidence (3 points)**
 If the Mirror theft is revealed, convince the group it's unrelated to the murder.

 **Loyalty Test (2 points)**
-When forced to choose between protecting Minister Pyke or revealing truth, make your choice count (either direction, but it must matter).
+When forced to choose between protecting Minister Thorne or revealing truth, make your choice count (either direction, but it must matter).

 ---